grafana/pyroscope/docs/sources/configure-client/language-sdks/ruby.md

 # Ruby

-## How to add Ruby profiling to your application
+## Add Ruby profiling to your application

 Add the `pyroscope` gem to your Gemfile: